 Good thing Holberton didn’t have any pets.
-But then again people are so averse to face to face interactions in this day and age, with all the screens and technology, that it’s unlikely he would have come home to a boiled bunny or his cat unhelpfully relieved of all its internal organs and hanging from the ceiling fan.
-9,000 texts is the new killing your pets.
+But then again people are so averse to face-to-face interactions in this day and age, with all the screens and technology, that it’s unlikely he would have come home to a boiled bunny or his cat unhelpfully relieved of all its internal organs and hanging from the ceiling fan.
+9,000 texts are the new killing your pets.
 For men, anyway.

 The worst-case scenario for women is still getting murdered.
 That’s alive and well, no pun intended.

 Editors Note: This article was originally written on November 5, 2019.